Stellar Collisions and Blue Straggler Stars in Dense Globular Clusters: Introduction

-Stellar collisions can happen in various ways in a cluster.
-Two single stars can physically collide (SS collision).
-If binaries are present in the cluster, then binaries interact with other single stars (BS) or binaries (BB).
-During the BS and BB interactions collisions can occur between two or more stars taking part in the interactions \citep{2004MNRAS.352....1F}.
+Stellar collisions can happen in many ways in a star cluster.
+Two single stars can collide directly (s-s collision).
+If binaries are present, then binaries will interact with other single stars (b-s) or binaries (b-b).
+During b-s and b-b encounters, physical collisions can occur between two or more MS stars taking part in the interactions \citep{2004MNRAS.352....1F}.

-In mass transferring binaries the details of the orbital evolution and mass transfer rate determines its final outcome.
-Mass transfer can be stable, where, a fraction of the companion mass is transferred to the MS star.
-In contrast, dynamical mass transfer leads to merger of the two stars \citep{2009MNRAS.395.1822C}.
-Stellar mergers may also happen in interactions involving higher order hierarchical systems.
-For example, a hierarchical {\it triple} under certain configurations can increase the eccentricity of the inner binary orbit via Kozai effect \citep{1962AJ.....67..591K}.
-If the eccentricity is sufficiently high, the inner binary stars may be merged through tidal friction \citep{2009ApJ...697.1048P}.
-Although it may be a significant channel of BSS formation in less dense open clusters \citep{2009ApJ...697.1048P}, it is not clear whether these triples can be stable in more dense regions typical of the GGCs and thus be as effective.
+During MTB the details of the orbital evolution and mass transfer rate determine the final outcomes.
+Mass transfer can be stable, such that a fraction of the companion mass is transferred to the MS star and the binary remains intact; or it can be unstable, leading to a more rapid dynamical evolution and the eventual merger of the two stars \citep{2009MNRAS.395.1822C}.
+Stellar mergers may also happen through interactions involving higher-order hierarchical systems.
+For example, a hierarchical {\it triple\/}, for certain configurations can increase the eccentricity of the inner orbit via the Kozai effect \citep{1962AJ.....67..591K}.
+If the eccentricity becomes sufficiently high, the two inner stars could then be driven to merge \citep{2009ApJ...697.1048P}.
+Although this may be a significant channel for BSS formation in less dense open clusters \citep{2009ApJ...697.1048P}, it is not clear whether these triples can survive long enough in denser GGCs to be effective.

-Since BSSs are MS stars that have been disturbed, and possibly rejuvenated (by some channel), some form of interaction must have created them.
-These interactions are in turn dependent on the cluster global properties, including the central density ($\rho_c$), binary fraction ($f_b$), and mass-segregation timescale.
-Thus the BSSs in a cluster can in principle provide a window into the cluster's dynamical history.
+The interactions that produce BSSs depend on the cluster global properties, including the central density ($\rho_c$), binary fraction ($f_b$), distribution of initial binary orbital properties, and mass-segregation timescale.
+Thus the BSSs in a cluster can, in principle, provide a window onto the system's dynamical history.
 In this respect the formation channel(s) of the BSSs and their typical formation times are of great interest.
 Unfortunately, although observations in various wavelength bands have taught us a lot about the stellar properties of the BSSs, it is hard to determine how a particular BSS formed or how long ago the interaction occurred.
-Theoretical modeling is the only way to learn this.
+Theoretical modeling is the only way to approach these questions.